All Episodes

 Really?

-That's where you were.
+That's where you are.

-But I want to know what you went with.
+I want to know what you went with.

-Was there, is there do you have like the full lash thing going on?
+Was there, is there, do you have like the full lash thing going on?

 Is it full glam?